alex1604/booking-widget/README.md

 Open a terminal/bash window on the folder where the project is saved.

 #2
-Run the command: yarn                                 // this will all the necessary to dependencies to run the project
+Run the command: yarn                                 // this will install all the necessary dependencies to run the project or the command: npm install

 #3
-Run the command: node server.js                       // this will run a local server on the port 3000
+Run the command: node server.js                       // this will run a local server on the port 3000 (make sure the server runs on port                                                       3000 or it won't work ! )

 #4
-Open a new terminal/bash window on the folder and run the command: yarn start                       // this will run the React app on any free port
+Open a new terminal/bash window on the folder and run the command: yarn start                       // this will run the React app on any free port (usually 3001)

 (if asked if you want to run the app on a port other than port 3000 write 'y' and then click